 Here are the two main techniques via which stem cells are extracted for transplant:

 - MMAT.
-MMAT or Minimally Manipulated Adipose Tissue involves collecting healthy adipose tissue and transplanting it to the diseased site to regenerate the meniscus and healthy joints.
-It is called “minimal” because very little adipose tissue is excised, which does not affect the natural cushioning of body fat.
+MMAT, or Minimally Manipulated Adipose Tissue, involves collecting healthy adipose tissue and transplanting it to the diseased site to regenerate the meniscus and healthy joints.
+It is called “minimal” because very little fatty tissue is excised, which does not affect the natural cushioning of body fat.

 - BMAC.
-In BMAC, or Bone Marrow Concentrate, doctors extract healthy bone marrow (rich in stem cells) for the treatment of musculoskeletal disorders like arthritis.
+In BMAC or Bone Marrow Concentrate, doctors extract healthy bone marrow (rich in stem cells) to treat musculoskeletal disorders like arthritis.

-It is important to mention that the transplant cells are preferably extracted from the patient’s own body to avoid the risk of graft vs. host disease.
+It is essential to mention that the transplant cells are preferably extracted from the patient’s body to avoid graft vs. host disease risk.

 7. Platelet-Rich Plasma Therapy (PRP) Injections

 Platelets are components of our blood.
-They are important as the first line of defense against pathogens and pathological processes.
-This is achieved by two mechanisms:
+They are essential as the first defense against pathogens and pathological processes.
+Two mechanisms achieve this:

 - Platelets form fibrin clots (platelet plugs) that modulate the inflammatory response.
-They prevent the movement of cells like leukocytes and thereby reduce the aggressive inflammation that is characteristic of a meniscal tear.
+They prevent the movement of cells like leukocytes, reducing the aggressive inflammation characteristic of a meniscal tear.

-- Platelets also release 10 growth factors that regenerate damaged cells.
+- Platelets also release ten growth factors that regenerate damaged cells.

 - They also attract healthy cells in the patient’s blood

 Platelet-rich plasma therapy involves taking a patient’s blood, isolating platelets from it, and reinjecting those platelets at the damaged site.
-As an alternative treatment for meniscal tears, PRP is not only effective in limiting inflammation, but it also promotes healing, thus reducing the risk of osteoarthritis and other associated complications.
+As an alternative treatment for meniscal tears, PRP effectively limits inflammation and promotes healing, thus reducing the risk of osteoarthritis and other associated complications.

-CELLAXYS is a renowned clinic that prides itself on its team of expert physicians, as well as state-of-the-art equipment.
-Several patients have benefited from cell-based therapy and platelet-rich plasma injections that are offered in our outpatient department.
+CELLAXYS is a renowned clinic that prides itself on its team of expert physicians and state-of-the-art equipment.
+Several patients in our outpatient department have benefited from cell-based therapy and platelet-rich plasma injections.

-After consultation and a detailed evaluation of your history and symptoms, doctors walk you through the pros, cons, and estimated effectiveness of both procedures.
+After consultation and a detailed evaluation of your history and symptoms, doctors walk you through both procedures’ pros, cons, and estimated effectiveness.
 This helps decide which technique (PRP or cell-based therapy) is best as an alternative treatment for a meniscus tear in your case.